bdadam/rollup-plugin-html/README.md

 ## Credits

-Thanks for Bogdan Chadkin (@TrySound) for his [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) rollup plugin which I used as the base for this plugin.
+Thanks for Bogdan Chadkin (@TrySound) for his [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string) rollup plugin which I used as the basis for this plugin.